Comparison

 - chroma

-- Chroma is an open-source data infrastructure specifically for AI tasks such as vector, hybrid, and full-text search built with Rust.
-It provides a minimalist API of only four functions to cover essential operations like:
+- Chroma is an open-source data infrastructure for AI designed to support vector, hybrid, and full-text search capabilities with high performance.

 - RediSearch